-Mineral baths are very popular in Budapest, and Hungarians have been using them for centuries to relax and aid a wide assortment of ailments.
-Budapest is one of the few major cities in the world that lies atop a plethora of hot thermal springs.
-Aside from healthy minerals seeping into your pours, the baths are also therapeutic because they are just plain fun.
+Mineral baths are very popular in Budapest.
+Hungarians have been using them for centuries to relax and aid a wide assortment of ailments.
+Budapest is one of the few capital cities in the world that lies atop a plethora of hot thermal springs.
+Aside from healthy minerals seeping into your pours, the baths are also therapeutic because they’re fun.
 So which Budapest baths should you visit?

 The biggest and most famous bath in Budapest is Széchenyi Furdo (bath in Hungarian).
 Széchenyi has indoor and outdoor thermal baths that range in temperatures.
 The minerals that can be found in various bath pools primarily include sulphate, calcium, magnesium, bicarbonate and also a stellar amount of fluoride acid and metaboric acid.
 These minerals and the temperatures led to us feeling very relaxed.
 If you don’t have a towel, you can hire one for 1,000 forints (about $5), but the deposit is a whopping 4000 forints (about $19 US)!
 Don’t lose it, because at that price, for a cheap towel, they obviously want you to lose it.